All Products

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.

-View Prometheus monitoring data and alerts
+View Prometheus metrics and alerts

 kubectl --namespace monitoring port-forward svc/ack-prometheus-operator-prometheus 9090